Rizan012/Advanced-Text-Emotion-Classifier/README.md

 ## Dataset

 This project uses a cleaned version of the **GoEmotions dataset**, which contains over 54,000 Reddit comments annotated with 27 distinct emotions plus a neutral label.
 Each comment can have multiple emotion labels, making it a multi-label classification task.
 The dataset includes columns such as raw text, cleaned text, class lists, and one-hot encoded emotion vectors.

-note: The model file is uploaded in google dirve downlad it : https://drive.google.com/drive/folders/1puNc0X4TrbkVSFTVO5VM1SkJWj3WxUzF?usp=drive_link and paste it on the root folder

 ---